 Thomas Jefferson High School is located in northwest San Antonio, Texas.
 The school occupies 33 acres adjacent to the intersection of Wilson Boulevard and Donaldson Avenue.
+It is named for Thomas Jefferson, third president of the United States, founder of the University of Virginia, and main author of the Declaration of Independence.

 The original acreage was part of a development established in the late twenties known as Montrose and then as Spanish Acres.
 The site was originally planned for the location of a golf course and a luxury hotel, the El Conquistador.
 In addition to the hotel a crescent-shaped lake and tennis courts were proposed.